 The list of delicious dairy-free products keeps on growing, and the latest addition really takes the cake.
 Or should I say, candy bar?
-Go Max Go candy bars will make you forget about those processed corner store selections.
+Go Max Go candy Bars will make you forget about those processed corner store selections.

-At this point, Stacy chimed in to give her opinion on both the Mahalo! and the Twilight, “I’m liking these better than the name brand ones, these are really good!”
+At this point, Stacy chimed in to give her opinion on both the Mahalo! and the Twilight.
+“I’m liking these better than the name brand ones, these are really good!”

 If you are all about the rice milk coating, go for this one.
-A layer of soft and chewy nougat is enrobed in a thick, thick coating of rice milk chocolate.
+A layer of soft and chewy nougat is enrobed in a very thick coating of rice milk chocolate.
 I loved it as a serious contrast to dark chocolate, but some may find it too sweet.

-Anthony said, “It’s good.
+Tony said, “It’s good.
 Sugary … but that’s why I like it.”

 Stacy said, “Yeah, it was really sweet, but I still loved it!”

 Hannah elaborated, “Somewhat top-heavy on the chocolate coating, the thick exterior gives way to an intensely sweet and chocolatey nougat.
-Absolutely delicious, but akin to taking straight frosting shots, this bar is for the serious sweet tooth only!
+Absolutely delicious, but akin to taking straight frosting shots.
+This bar is for the serious sweet tooth only!”

-I had to leave Stacy’s sample for her, but when I returned she exclaimed with big eyes, “I just got done inhaling that candy bar!!!!
-It was good, but I do see where there is a little too much caramel.”
+Tony thought it was good, but not the best one.
+I had to leave Stacy’s sample for her, but when I returned she exclaimed with big eyes, “I just got done inhaling that candy bar!
+It was good, but I do think there is a little too much caramel.”

-If a Snickers bar sounds like the peanuty indulgence you desire, grab a Jokerz instead.
-Composed of “caramel, peanuts, nougat, rice-milk chocolatey coating,” this bar is truly no joke.
-Packed full of chewy, sticky caramel sprinkled with ample amounts of fresh-tasting peanuts, one bite is an intense taste sensation.
-A good hit of salt brings out the high notes in those crunchy nuts and rounds out the whole flavor profile.
-The chocolate coating definitely keeps the sweetness in check and provides an appealing exterior, but it’s definitely not the focus here.
+Hannah thought there were plenty of peanuts.
+Perhaps her bar had more.
+“Packed full of chewy, sticky caramel sprinkled with ample amounts of fresh-tasting peanuts, one bite is an intense taste sensation.
+A good hit of salt brings out the high notes in those crunchy nuts and rounds out the whole flavor profile.”

-Cleo’s Peanut Butter Cups (Creamy Peanut Butter, Rice-Milk Chocolatey Coating)
+Cleo’s Peanut Butter Cups (think Reese’s)

 The Facts on Go Max Go Candy Bars